Acute and Chronic Bursitis (cont.)

 Bursitis in this part of the body often occurs as an overuse injury in young athletes, ice skaters, and female adolescents transitioning to higher heels.
 The pain is usually on the back of the heel and increases with passive extension or resisted flexion.

 Ischiogluteal bursitis causes inflammation of the ischial bursa, which lies between the bottom of the pelvic bone and the overlying gluteus maximus muscle (one side of the buttocks).
 Inflammation can come from sitting for a long time on a hard surface or from bicycling.
-Ischiogluteal bursitis has also been called weaver's bottom.
+Ischiogluteal bursitis has also been called weaver's bottom because it is common from the positioning used in this occupation.

 - The pain occurs when sitting and walking.